Building permission and renovations in rural Spain

 There are still relatively few renovated rural properties on the market outside of Catalonia and the Balearics, though this will change in future.
 For the time being, though, most rural properties will need substantial work to be made habitable.

-Building and planning permission in many of Spain’s rural areas is now super-strict and you can only expect permission to refurbish an existing, registered dwelling rather than increase the footprint or build new.
-Given that most Spanish country properties will need new plumbing, wiring, flooring, damp proofing, plastering and painting, not to mention new kitchens and bathrooms, figure on a budget of 50,000 Euros and up (75,000 Euros and up if a pool is involved) at the very bottom end of the scale.
-When carrying out refurbishments always use local Spanish builders and not the British cowboy builders that are now all over the place.
-Note that many British estate agents in rural Spain recommend builders who pay them a kickback, which drives up the renovation budget by 5% to 10%.
+Building and planning permission in many of Spain’s rural areas is much stricter than it was, and harder to get than you might think.
+It’s likely you will only get permission to refurbish an existing, registered dwelling rather than increase the footprint or build new.
+Given that most Spanish country properties will need new plumbing, wiring, flooring, damp proofing, plastering and painting, not to mention new kitchens and bathrooms, be realistic about your budget and get some quotes on the work from reliable local builders before you commit to anything.
+When carrying out refurbishments make a real effort to find a reliable builder as cowboy builders are an endless source of problems – get recommendations from people you trust.
+Note that many estate agents in rural Spain recommend builders who pay them a kickback, which drives up the renovation budget.